adler-sudo/adler-sudo/README.md

 ### About

 James Adler is a bioinformatics data scientist on a mission to eliminate cancer as we know it.
-He uses machine learning and statistical techniques to extract meaningful insights from complex datasets in pursuit of improving the lives of people and patients.
+He uses machine learning and statistical techniques to extract meaningful insights from high-dimensional next generation sequencing (NGS) datasets in pursuit of improving the lives of people and patients.

 [![James' github stats](https://github-readme-stats.vercel.app/api?username=adler-sudo&count_private=true&show_icons=true&theme=dark&hide_rank=false)](https://github.com/adler-sudo/github-readme-stats)